Best Kid-Friendly Restaurants in Houston

 Bernie’s Burger Bus locations in Bellaire, the Heights, Katy, and Missouri City: This mini-chain serves up some of the Houston-area’s best burgers, plus there are shakes for the kids and beer and cocktails for the adults.

-Down House 1801 Yale: This Heights joint reminds me of an updated version of the all-purpose restaurant in the small town were I grew that was simply called The Place.
+Down House 1801 Yale: This Heights joint reminds me of an updated version of the all-purpose restaurant in the small town where I grew up that was simply called The Place.
 It boasts a good patio and a solid selection of burgers, sandwiches, fried chicken, salads (try the steak and blue cheese salad), vegetable dishes, and consistently good cocktails.
 It’s a good choice for a family outing at breakfast, lunch or dinner.

 Flower Piggy Korean BBQ 1411 Gessner: Many children are entranced by watching their meal grilled right in front of them and this spot, with a fun name, offers delicious food with built-in entertainment.
 Located just off Long Point in Houston’s Korea Town, this Korean barbecue establishment offers a large variety of meats to grill along with a tasty array of banchan.
 It also offers many other Korean specialties.
 Try the marinated beef short ribs, crispy seafood pancake, and japchase (sweet potato noodles with beef and vegetables).